 - Surprise Inside Heart Cupcakes

-- 1 Cup (2 sticks) unsalted butter, softened
+- 1 Cup unsalted butter, softened or 2 sticks

 - pinch of salt

-- 1 tablespoon clear vanilla extract, or extract flavor of your choice
+- 1 tablespoon vanilla bean paste or clear vanilla extract* or extract flavor of your choice

 - 2 tablespoons milk